 If you want to work in a creative sector, then you really need to be passionate about it

 I'm coming to the end of my training now but the role has developed in the sense of what I can now do.
 Anyone who works with CAD programmes will tell you that they're capable of amazing things but they require a lot of experience.
 I'm really beginning to learn not just how to get the most out of the programme but how to work on a number of designs.

 While I was at university I really enjoyed creating 3D renders.
 As I'm able to do this in my current role, I think that it's still what I enjoy the most.

 I also like discussing projects with clients.
 It's good to hear what they want to get out of a space, and being able to guide them to create an amazing working environment is really satisfying.

 Getting to know all of the furniture and brands we use to help create solutions for companies.
 There are loads.

-What would you say to anyone who wants to work in this role?
+What advice would you give to those wanting to work in the role?

 If you want to work in a creative sector, then you really need to be passionate about it.
 There are a few times where your mind goes blank and you're having a really uncreative moment and it's stressful.
 This is certainly true when you're working towards a deadline.
 It's good to know that you can deal with a lot of work and pressure, and university really set me up for that.